-It’s in the lead generation phase that the real meat and potatoes of your process occurs.
+It’s in the lead generation methods that the real meat and potatoes of your process occur.

 Inbound strategies for lead generation include things such as social media, blogging, SEO, email campaigns, etc. They’re meant to capture and keep the attention of targeted B2B buyers who may be interested in your product or service.

 Outbound strategies include outreach tactics such as cold calling, cold emails, direct mail, trade show attendance, and online advertising.

 In order to capture the largest number of leads possible, your sales and marketing teams should be working together on implementing all of these lead generation strategies in parallel.
 Lead generation is a responsibility for both departments, but there should be a clear separation of responsibilities as well.
 (For example, marketing handles email campaigns while sales do the cold calling.)

 Lead generation hint: Do not let your sales teams overlook the importance of performing cold outreach!
 75% of prospects in many industries have attended an event or scheduled a meeting based on cold email or call.

 Prospect research can become a bit of a time-suck for your inside sales teams.
 In order to keep your sales lead generation process as successful as possible, you’ll need to find areas where you can make this phase more efficient.

 One way to do this is to create a research plan for your sales teams.
 This plan can include:

 - All of the best websites to find information on your prospects (for example, LinkedIn, Hoovers, or Data.com)